jjg/freetrace/README.md

 1. Device A adds device B's MAC address and status to its list
 2. Device B adds device A's MAC address and status to its list

+## Usage

+The device is worn (or carried, depending on the exact implementation) when the user leaves their residence.
+When the wearer's risk crosses a threshold this is indicated by illuminating the corresponding LED (for example: red = isolate, yellow = only essential interactions, green = no risk, etc. Exact thresholds have not yet been defined, see below).
+When the wearer is in an area of heightened risk, status is displayed in "real-time", allowing the wearer to alter their location temporarilly to reduce risk of transmission.

+If the wearer has been diagnosed, a switch on the device is used to indicate this and the device will broadcast the wearers status to reflect maximum risk until the wearer has recovered from the infection.

+>Internally, status based on the number of minutes since contact (direct or indirect) with a diagnosed person.
+Ranges can be established to provide recommendations for behavior changes to reduce the chances of spreading or contracting the infection.

 ## Proposed Implementation (PROTOTYPE)